senquizim/senquizim/README.md

 # 💊 About:
-Hello, I am talip, I have been dealing with software for 2 year and I am developing myself.
+Hello, I am senquizim, I have been dealing with software for 2 year and I am developing myself.